How to photograph the Milky Way

 Know Your Camera

 It’s important that you understand your camera settings so that you don’t need to waste time scrolling through multiple options in the dark.
 Even though smartphone cameras are capable of capturing high-quality images, you’ll need a camera with better performance and ISO range so it can capture pictures in low-light conditions, and it will need to be mounted on a steady tripod.
+Make sure you have a read through your camera manual to ensure you can work out the settings and to make things easier save some presets that may come in handy when it is dark.
+It is also good to know what type of battery life you can expect from your camera.

 Personally, I use a 12mm f2.8 Laowa lens on my Canon 5DMKIV.
 The 12mm lens allows for a massive wide angle so you can capture the night sky but also because it has a wide aperture of f2.8 it will allow a larger amount of light in.